 With around 82g of carbohydrate in every 100g, honey – particularly the runny stuff – is a brilliant source of natural energy.
 Though it can also be very sweet and probably isn’t something you’d want to eat for hours on end during a long-distance endurance challenge.

 The elite runners who win the Marathon des Sables year in, year out run on dates and dried fruit.
 It’s easy to carry, comes in little bitesize servings and adds some texture to your fuel mix.
 Speaking of mixes, you can also make your own from whichever fruits and dried berries you like.

 These need little introduction.
 Relatively easy to eat on the move, with around 28g of carbs in a single fruit, they’re also packed full of potassium and antioxidants like vitamin C. Plus they come in their own packaging.

-Get started with natural energy gelsmixed pack energy gels so you can savour the full range of our fuelling magic.
+In the meantime, it’s time to stock up on the most powerful, delicious and nutritious energy gels, going.
+We recommend starting with our mixed pack energy gels so you can savour the full range of our fuelling magic.